eyaler/transformer_tpu/README.md

 # which is comparable to 27.3 of arxiv.org/abs/1706.03762
 # as well as 28 for 300,000 epochs as reported in https://github.com/tensorflow/tensor2tensor
 # differences are expected due to TPU and batch size
+# training took 24 hours to reach 215,000 steps (could not a find a benchmark to compare to)

 # you will get the same numbers with sacreBLEU
 sudo pip3 install sacrebleu